Home

 The Cleveland Hungarian Heritage Society’s mission is to preserve Hungarian culture and the history of Hungarians in Northeast Ohio, so that present and future generations can draw upon its collection for education, inspiration and enrichment.
 To carry out its mission, the Society sponsors educational and research activities, and operates a museum and library as a repository and exhibition center for Hungarian historical, literary and artistic items.

 The Museum is open to visitors on Wednesdays, Thursdays and Fridays, 11-3.
-If you would like to visit us on another day when we are not open, you can make an appointment by either calling the Museum telephone number, 216-523-3900 and leaving a message, or you can write a message to our email address, museum@clevelandhungarianmuseum.org, and we will reply and arrange for your visit.
+If you would like to visit us on another day when we are not open, you can make an appointment by writing a message to our email address, museum@clevelandhungarianmuseum.org, and we will answer your email and arrange for your visit.
 Please give us at least a 4 day notice!
-Winters in Northeast Ohio can be challenging.
-When we are experiencing severe weather, please call the Museum after 11 o'clock to verify that we are open.
+Once again winter is coming to Northeast Ohio!
+Our Museum is staffed by volunteers, and if the weather causes dangerous driving conditions, we are often closed.
+Please call the Museum after 11 o'clock to verify that someone is present and the Museum is open.

-We are pleased to announce that we have been awarded two grants by the Hungarian Government through the Bethlen Gábor Fund Management, in support of our efforts to share with the greater community our Hungarian culture and history and the Hungarian immigrant story of Northeast, Ohio.
+We are pleased to announce that we have been awarded a grant by the Hungarian Government through the Bethlen Gábor Fund Management, in support of our efforts to share with the greater community our Hungarian culture and history and the Hungarian immigrant story of Northeast, Ohio.

 Read more...